arangodb/kube-arangodb/docs/api/ArangoDeployment.V1.md

 * [Documentation of core.PullPolicy](https://kubernetes.io/docs/concepts/containers/images/#image-pull-policy)

 Possible Values:
-* Always (default) - Means that kubelet always attempts to pull the latest image.
+* `"Always"` (default) - Means that kubelet always attempts to pull the latest image.
 Container will fail If the pull fails.
-* Never - Means that kubelet never pulls an image, but only uses a local image.
+* `"Never"` - Means that kubelet never pulls an image, but only uses a local image.
 Container will fail if the image isn't present
-* IfNotPresent - Means that kubelet pulls if the image isn't present on disk.
+* `"IfNotPresent"` - Means that kubelet pulls if the image isn't present on disk.
 Container will fail if the image isn't present and the pull fails.

 ***